Mohanbalu/Social-Media-Platform/README.md

 ### 3. Newsfeed
 - **Dynamic Content Display**:
-  - A personalized feed displaying posts from friends and followed accounts.
+  - A personalized feed displaying posts from friends and following accounts.
 - **Sorting**:
   - Chronological or popularity-based sorting of posts.